 EjbInjectionServices.registerEjbInjectionPoint(InjectionPoint injectionPoint) registers an @EJB injection point (on a managed bean) and returns a ResourceReferenceFactory as explained above.
-This service is not required if the implementation of <<iinjection_services> takes care of @EJB injection.
+This service is not required if the implementation of Section A.1.9, "Injection Services" takes care of @EJB injection.